keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

     └── requirements.txt # For any Python packages
     ```

-    These files make up the Docker image you'll then push to the Airflow instance on your local machine or to an Airflow Deployment on Astronomer Enterprise.
+    These files make up the Docker image you'll then push to the Airflow instance on your local machine or to an Airflow Deployment on Astronomer Software.

 ## Step 4: Start Airflow Locally